jadabrown822/SpaceShump/README.md

 > * R:[0, 0, 0]
 > * S:[8, 8, 8]

-__2.__ Select Shield in the Hierarchy and delete the existing Mesh Collider component by clicking the three dots to the right of the Mesh Collider name in the Inspector and choosing _Remove Component_ from the pop=up menu
+__2.__ Select Shield in the Hierarchy and delete the existing Mesh Collider component by clicking the three dots to the right of the Mesh Collider name in the Inspector and choosing _Remove Component_ from the pop-up menu

 __3.__ Add a Sphere Collider component to _Shield_ (_Component > Physics > Sphere Collider_)